harry-ghuman/eatFresh/README.md

 the menu offered by the restaurant and its various locations.
 There is also a contact form if user wants to talk to the restaurant authorities regarding some issue.

-*A separate interface for admin is in process
 *Proper documentation of code would be done soon